ju-bezdek/langchain-decorators/README.md

         ...
 ```

-If you want to see how to schema has been build, you can use `get_function_schema` method that is added to the function by the decorator:
+If you want to see how the schema has been build, you can use `get_function_schema` method that is added to the function by the decorator:

 ```python
 from langchain_decorators import get_function_schema
 @llm_function